 Nor can it escape our attention that Jesus constantly warned – and warns – his followers against clannish thinking, against serving the insider group at the expense of alleged outsiders.
 The famous “Good Samaritan” parable is a case in point: Jesus calls us to embody neighborly mercy, no matter the culture or creed or religion of those we seek to serve.
 After all, what is “good” about the parable’s Samaritan is that he serves across lines of religious and cultural hostility.
 He puts tangible mercy above all supposed divisions, and Jesus tell us to “go and do likewise.”
 Accordingly, the Christian commitment to serving those in need cannot and should not be limited to serving Christians any more than Muslims, or Jews, or any other religious or non-religious group.

-The recent presidential executive order regarding refugees and immigration more generally is an affront to these core Christian values.
+The recent controversies regarding refugees and immigration more generally are an affront to these core Christian values.
 This is not a matter of who the president is or which party is in power; rather, this is a matter of Christian witness and discipleship.
-The executive order is immoral and unwise.
-We should be turning toward refugees from these parts of the world, not away from them.
-Moreover, since the order privileges Christian refugees from these same areas, it sends an abhorrent, profoundly counterproductive message to the Muslim world that the United States is anti-Islam and perversely pro-Christian.
+We should be turning toward refugees from vulnerable parts of the world, not away from them.

 Jesus would have none of this.
 Jesus was a refugee.
 Jesus is a refugee.
 Those of us who seek, with God’s help, to follow Jesus as best we can do well to turn toward those who most need refuge and assistance, without regard to their religion or national origin.

 And Jesus would go even farther: Follow the Samaritan’s example, he’d say, as well as the example of the ancient prophets.
-Reach out in a special way to supposed outsiders, so as to welcome the one who is a stranger (not the one who is familiar!), the one who is a foreigner, the one for whom your mercy, your imagination, your love must stretch the farthest.
+Reach out in a special way to supposed outsiders, so as to welcome the one who is a stranger, the one who is a foreigner, the one for whom your mercy, your imagination, your love must stretch the farthest.
 For that is the supple and surprising shape of God’s mercy – the same God who came to dwell with us that first Christmas morning as a vulnerable, needy infant with nowhere to lay his head.